 - name: identifies the Spider.
-It must be unique within a project, that is, you can't set the same name for different Spiders. - start_requests(): must return an iterable of Requests (you can return a list of requests or write a generator function) which the Spider will begin to crawl from.
+It must be unique within a project, that is, you can't set the same name for different Spiders. - start\requests(): must return an iterable of Requests (you can return a list of requests or write a generator function) which the Spider will begin to crawl from.
 Subsequent requests will be generated successively from these initial requests. - parse(): a method that will be called to handle the response downloaded for each of the requests made.
 The response parameter is an instance of TextResponse that holds the page content and has further helpful methods to handle it.

-The parse() method usually parses the response: it extracts the scraped data as dicts, and finds new URLs to follow and creates new requests (Request) from them.
+The parse() method usually parses the response, extracting the scraped data as dicts and also finding new URLs to follow and creating new requests (Request) from them.